learn-anything/alfred-workflows/readme.md

 And here is the markdown code you can use to include the badge in your own workflow repos:
 `[![Workflows](https://img.shields.io/badge/More%20Workflows-🎩-purple.svg)](https://github.com/learn-anything/alfred-workflows)`

+## More lists 📝
+For more lists like this, see [here](https://github.com/learn-anything/learn-anything/wiki/Curated-Lists).

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)